junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean is truly amused this time, having to wipe his face to hide the unavoidable chuckle.
 He walks into the room by a few steps, turning on the dining room light, taking a better look at the ghost.

-He looks pale, but Dean is not sure if he was like this all along or being a ghost would simply have the decoloring effect.
+He looks pale, but Dean is not sure if he was like this all along or if being a ghost would simply have the decoloring effect.
 His lips are thin and tight, puckering into a sad line.
 His hair is unraveling, his eyes are bright blue, not shadowed even by the ghostly dim.
-If Dean is honest with himself, the man looks quite attractive as he is, if only he's not a ghost.
+If Dean is honest with himself, the man looks quite attractive as he is, if only he were not a ghost.
 But the splattering blood stain on his trench coat doesn't stop reminding him.

-Dean gestures the proof of disaster or crime scene on his clothes, remarking, "That doesn't look good.
+Dean gestures to the proof of disaster or crime scene on his clothes, remarking, "That doesn't look good.
 Quite a lot of blood you got there, looks like some really bad tragedy to me."

 The ghost nods, seriously.
 "I think so too."
-As if they're talking about some other people's tragedy on the newspaper.
+As if they're talking about some other people's tragedy in the newspaper.
 His eyes linger on Dean more than anywhere else.

-Dean finds it hard to ignore his eyes even if he tries to, as if the most heavy thing this ghost has, is the weight of his stare.
+Dean finds it hard to ignore his eyes even if he tries to, as if the heaviest thing this ghost has, is the weight of his stare.
 He holds the stare for a long minute, a familiar sense of being seen, being watched, being observed, comes back.

 Dean swallows, suddenly realizing.
 "That's you hanging around, haunting me the last few days, aren't you, when I couldn't see you?
 Dude, it's freaking creepy!
 I got insomnia, and... and headache and all.
 You scared the shit out of me!"

 The ghost looks ashamed, shifting eyes, then shifting his whole shape, his figure flickering violently as if he's going to disappear just because of the shame he's bearing and radiating.
 "Sorry," then, "I truly didn't mean to make you comfortable."
-The color of the white fog that forms him start dimming, slowly showing the trend of sinking into invisible transparency.
+The color of the white fog that forms him starts dimming, slowly showing the trend of sinking into invisible transparency.

 Dean doesn't realize it before he steps toward him automatically, reaching out a hand as if trying to grab a person.
 "Hey, wait.
 Don't go."
-Then he realizes the tip of fingers only catches some chillness around that shape.
+Then he realizes the tip of his fingers only catches some chillness around that shape.
 He draws back his hands like he touches the electrical line.

 The ghost frowns deeper, but his shape stabilizes.
 He stays.